 As I stated earlier trout are preditorial fish.
 They will use these location to ambush unsuspecting fry.
 Finding one of these locations could be vital to catching more trout.

 They tend to like deeper water or at least be next to deeper water.
 I will focus on points and finger that have large rocks or rock piles with steep banks.

 Okay I get it, this is not a huge tip for catching more trout.
 I cant tell you how many times I got into a rhythm and next thing I know I am half way through the day and not doing very well.

 Take a break and eat lunch.
 Take that time to inspect your surroundings.

 Are you fishing where you should be?

 Have you tried all the baits you wanted to try?

-Asking yourself these questions could unlock the answer that you have needed all day.
+Asking yourself these questions could unlock the answer that you needed all day.